JoaoMFCardoso/trr170/metrics/README.md

 You should edit the following 4 fields.

 - `HOST`: The host for a Database installation (e.g., localhost or server IP address.).
-- `PORT`: The port where the application will run.
+- `PORT`: The port where the database is running.
 - `USER`: The database username.
 - `PASSWORD`: The user password.
 - `DB`: The database name should be *metrics*.